Meet our team

 Occupational lung disease service clinic supervisor

-Tim is reposnisble for the clerical aspects of the ocucpational lung disease service and the frst point of contact for those patients or healthcare professoinals with queries about appointments or referrals.
-He has been working for the NHS for 4 years, starting out at the main booking centre for the Heart of England NHS Foundation Trust.
-Tim took up his current post at Birmingham Chest Clinic in 2015, where he receives and processes referrals, and faciliates the patient pathway from assessment, diganosis through to follow-up.
+Catherine is reposnisble for the clerical aspects of the ocucpational lung disease service and the frst point of contact for those patients or healthcare professoinals with queries about appointments or referrals.
+She receives and processes referrals, and faciliates the patient pathway from assessment, diganosis through to follow-up.
 This ensures that patients are getting the most effective possible care.
-When he's not doing this, Tim doesn't relax, as he organises large events and projects for St. John Ambulance.

 Sr Geraldine Burge